Documentation

 Password Vault

-• Encrypted storage: store passwords, PINs, API keys, access tokens, and any sensitive credential β€” all encrypted with AES-256
+• Encrypted storage: store passwords, PINs, API keys, access tokens, bearer tokens, and private notes (security question answers, recovery codes, anything sensitive) β€” all encrypted with AES-256

 • Password strength analysis: every stored password scored and colour-coded by strength